Republic of Lucca: Renaissance and onwards

-Lucca managed, at first as a democracy, and after 1628 as an oligarchy, to maintain its independence — alongside Venice and Genoa.
+Lucca managed, at first as a democracy, and after 1628 as an oligarchy, to maintain its independence – alongside Venice and Genoa.
 It painted the word Libertas on its banners, until the French Revolution in 1789.
 Lucca was the third largest Italian city-state with a republican constitution ("comune") to remain independent over the centuries, as larger Venice and Genoa also did.

 The end of the Republic

 Early 19th century

-The independent course of the Republic changed in February 1799, before the Second Coalition invasion (1799–1800), one of the Italian campaigns of the French Revolutionary Wars.

-French Jacobins created a centralized republic, the State of Lucca, with a democratic constitution.
+After the war of the First Coalition, which ended with the Treaty of Campo Formio, the Government of the Republic of Lucca decided to start negotiations with the newly formed Cisalpine Republic with the aim of maintaining its independence.
+The jurist Luigi Matteucci, the father of the more famous Felice, was sent to Milan to negotiate with Napoleon.

+The republic was the only territory in all of continental Italy that the French army had not yet invaded and Matteucci's proposals were rejected, so much so that on 22 January 1799 the French troops entered the city, overthrowing the oligarchic republic and establishing a new centralized republic, with a democratic constitution, under the French protectorate.
 The constitution granted the government to an Executive Directory, with a bicameral legislature composed of the Council of Juniors and the Council of Seniors.
 The democracy did not last long.

-Five months later in July 1799, after the French army retreated, forces of the Austrian Habsburg monarchy conquered the city and established a Provisional government.
+On 17 July 1799, during the war of the Second Coalition, the Austrian Habsburg army occupied Lucca and established a Provisional government.
+Upon Napoleon's return from Egypt, however, the situation reversed just as quickly.
+On 9 July 1800, the French occupied the city, installing a provisional government under the control of Antoine Christophe Saliceti.

-In middle 1800 the French army returned, reconquering Lucca.
 A new constitution for the State of Lucca was published in 1801, restoring the office of Consul of Justice as the president of the Executive branch, with a parliament called the Great Council.
 The oligarchy was restored.

 In 1805, the governance of Lucca was taken over by Napoleon, who merged the State of Lucca with the Principality of Piombino to become the Principality of Lucca and Piombino (1805–1809).
-He put his favored sister Elisa Bonaparte Baciocchi in place to rule, his only female sibling to gain political power.
+He put his favoured sister Elisa Bonaparte Baciocchi in place to rule, his only female sibling to gain political power.
 Elisa began rule as the Duchess of Lucca and Princess of Piombino, based at Villa Reale di Marlia.